 The Pan-African flag was created in response to a popular song, Every Race Has A Flag But The Coon.

 Hammons fused the two flags to stir up a conversation about the history behind the American flag as well as the mixed messages it sends about our history.
 The inspiration was triggered by the Watts Riots which took place in Los Angeles in the summer of 1965.

-The flag was a way to address the unspoken answers to the questionable mistreatment of black people in America.
-It provides a sense of pride and affirms that being black and American are the same thing.
+The flag was a way to address the unspoken answers to the questionable mistreatment of Black people in America.
+I am told that it provides a sense of pride and affirms that being Black and American are the same thing.

 The colors of the flag; red, black and green hold significant meanings.
-They represent blood, skin tone and the life that the ancestors of the African-Americans forced into slavery were made to leave behind.
+They represent blood, skin tone and the life that the ancestors of Black people forced into slavery were made to leave behind.
 The flag is a strong political statement for the black community.

-His work is in the permanent collections of the Whitney Museum of American Art; Fogg Art Museum, Cambridge; Hirshhorn Museum and Sculpture Garden in Washington DC; Museum of Contemporary Art Chicago; Museum of Contemporary Art, Los Angeles; Fondation Cartier pour l’art Contemporain, Paris; The Tate, London; and other museums and collections around the world.
+His work is in the permanent collections of the Whitney Museum of American Art; Fogg Art Museum, Cambridge; Hirshhorn Museum and Sculpture Garden in Washington DC; Museum of Contemporary Art Chicago; Museum of Contemporary Art, Los Angeles; Fondation Cartier pour l’art Contemporain, Paris; The Tate, London; The Broad, Los Angeles, and other museums and collections around the world.

 A brand new documentary about Hammons, The Melt Goes On Forever: The Art & Times of David Hammons is currently make the festival circuit.
 Seek it out!